-Yes, a PC is required to run the myCNC software, which will be used to control the myCNC board.
+Yes, a PC is required to run the myCNC software, which will be used to control your myCNC board.
 You can use a full industrial PC (such as the one provided in some controller kits in our Shop), or you can use a small single board computer, such as a Raspberry Pi, an Odroid or a TinkerBoard.
 The links to download the myCNC software are available at our Downloads page.

 Yes, a myCNC controller is needed to use most of the functions of the myCNC software.
 The main software itself is free and can be downloaded from our Downloads page.
 Please note that certain specialized software add-ons (such as G-code correction via DXF import with markers) are available as separate licenses which do have to be purchased in addition to the controller.